Luca-Umekubo/Product-Design/README.md

 - golden ball:
   - when collected, a short period starts where the balls turn golden and immediately do full health damage instead of one life
 - ballstorm:
-  - when collected, a rain of dodgeballs spawns on your side of the arena, all created balls despawn after 15 seconds
+  - when collected, a rain of a fixed amt (undecided amt) of dodgeballs spawns on your side of the arena, all created balls despawn after 15 seconds.
+They wont despawn until the 15 seconds is up even if thrown to other side.
 - firechain:
-    - any hit from your team causes a mini-explosion that can damage anyone in a small radius around the hit player for 30 seconds.
+    - any time you hit an opponent on the other with a ball, it causes a mini-explosion that can damage anyone in a small radius around the hit player for a certain amt of time (undeceided, was originally 30s, but I think thats too long).
 - glock:
-    - one person just gets a gun
+    - one person just gets a gun (up to interpretation)
-- hugh:
+- hugh:                                 ^^^^^^^^^^^^^^^^
-    - all textures become hugh's face
+    - all textures become hugh's face (ask tyler hugh and luca ig)

 ## arena events

-- certain environmental events will trigger after some amount of time at random to make the later game more interesting
+- at the start of the round, players should be able to vote for modifiers/environmental events to spice up the games
+- the modifiers will randomly be active for a fixed amt of time during the match
 - events will be announced with a countdown 5 seconds before they occur so players can prepare
-- zero g: gravity will be turned off temporarily, causing players to just freely bounce around in the arena
+- VERY LOW g: gravity will be turned down very low temporarily, causing players to just freely bounce around in the arena
 - trampoline: the arena turns bouncy
-- watch your step: parts of the floor get outlined in red before temporarily disappearing shortly after, making it possible for players to fall through.
+- watch your step: parts of the floor get outlined in red before temporarily disappearing shortly after, making it possible for players to fall through and be eliminated.

 ## other gamemodes??

-- battle royale: everyone for themselves, larger arena, some obstacles
+- battle royale: everyone for themselves, larger arena, some obstacles (based on theme of arena)
-- boss battles: everyone is on the same team fighting an AI dodgeball monster
+- boss battles: everyone is on the same team fighting an AI dodgeball monster.
+This monster will have a certain amt of health and each dodgeball hit will contribute to taking it down. there will be critical points on the monster that do more damage than others. for example, a headshot does more damage than a leg shot.
-- capture the flag: to win, a team must bring a flag on the opposing side back towards their own side for a certain amount of time without getting out
+- capture the flag: to win, a team must bring a flag on the opposing side back towards their own side for a certain amount of time without getting out. getting out respawns you to your side
-- ranked mode?
+- ranked mode?: no random modifiers or events. random map. queue with other with similar mmr

-## cosmetics
+## cosmetics (MERGE TYLER'S EDITS INTO THIS AND STUFF ABOVE)

 - emojis? dances? skins?
 - perhaps these can be bought with currency from winning games, or they are just given randomly after a game is won